Courage doesn’t always roar. Sometimes courage is the quiet voice at the end of the day saying “I will try again tomorrow”.

 Habits such as making excuses, overly stressing when faced with uncertainty, procrastinating because of fear, indulging in perfectionism as a form of procrastination, or even the simple habit of putting significant weight on other people’s opinions; all these habits literally get in your way and prevent you from living a courageous life.

 It’s time to STOP yourself.
 It’s time to put a stop by consciously taking control of your habitual patterns of behavior that are taking over your life.
-But this of course won’t be easy.
+But this, of course, won’t be easy.
 Debilitating habits are supported by deeply ingrained belief systems and unhelpful thoughts.
 Take charge of these areas, raise your personal standards, manage your personal expectations and you will progressively begin taking back control over your automatic impulses.

 Cultivate a Courageous Mindset

 What goes into building a courageous mindset?
 That’s actually a good question.
 In fact, you could ask many people and they would probably give you a wide variety of answers.
 So there is no right or wrong answer here.
-However, if we were to list some traits that can help you live a courageous life, they would be: Hope, Confidence, Independence, Optimism, Laughter, Curiosity and Resilience.
+However, if we were to list some traits that can help you live a courageous life, they would be Hope, Confidence, Independence, Optimism, Laughter, Curiosity and Resilience.

 When you act with courage behind you, you are hopeful and optimistic of a positive outcome.
 You do so independently despite the consequences you might face.
-You of course also need some confidence in your own ability; while curiosity and resilience keeps you intrigued and moving forward no matter the difficulties or fears you face.
+You of course also need some confidence in your own ability; while curiosity and resilience keep you intrigued and moving forward no matter the difficulties or fears you face.
 And then there is laughter.
 You need to be somewhat lighthearted because you will fail miserably and make mistakes.
 This is all about trial and error, and laughing at your errors certainly can help you move forward through the toughest challenges in a more optimal way.
-You must therefore give yourself permission to make mistakes and get excited about uncertainty, if nothing else but to open yourself up to new experiences.
+You must, therefore, give yourself permission to make mistakes and get excited about uncertainty, if nothing else but to open yourself up to new experiences.

 Yes, this is the mindset required to live courageously, and it is the mindset you must bring forth into every situation you face where courage is needed to help pull you through times of adversity.